 Bordered by Mexico to the north and Guatemala to the west and south, Belize is unique in being the only English-speaking country in Central America.
 The country has a long Caribbean Sea coastline, fringed with white and golden sand beaches.
 With ancient Mayan ruins hidden away in lush, old-growth rainforest and the second largest barrier reef in the world just offshore, Belize is a nature lover’s and diver’s paradise.
 Its flourishing tourism industry attracted a record 489,261 overnight arrivals in 2018 – an increase of almost 14.6% compared to the previous year.
 Most flights to Belize arrive in Philip Goldson International Airport, about 30 minutes from Belize City.

-The ongoing growth in tourism over recent years, combined with an attractive package of tax incentives for retirees and ease of access via direct flights from multiple North American cities, has stimulated the Belize real estate market.
+The ongoing growth in tourism over recent years, combined with an attractive package of tax incentives for individuals looking to retire in Belize and ease of access via direct flights from multiple North American cities, has stimulated the country’s real estate market.
 The development of a new generation of luxury resorts with real estate offerings and plans for a new international airport on Ambergris Caye are likely to sustain the growth of the real estate and tourism sectors in Belize.

 Like nearby Costa Rica, Panama and Nicaragua, the Central American country is an emerging property investment location with great potential.
 Belize real estate includes new homes for sale and beachfront condos for sale in luxury resorts, including several with hotel amenities and marinas.
 There are also beachfront properties in Ambergris Caye that are ideal vacation homes and offer excellent potential as an investment property.

 Can foreigners buy property in Belize?